cloudfoundry/stembuild/README.md

 ### Testing stemcell-automation

 `stemcell-automation` contains powershell scripts which stembuild runs on the target VM.
-This directory also contains tests for the scripts, which are written with the Pester test framework.
+This directory also contains tests for the scripts, which are written with the test framework [Pester](https://pester.dev/).
 These require running in powershell on a Windows environment.

 ```
 cd stemcell-automation